Sweng0d/Casino/README.md

 # Casino

-we are going to create a digital casino
+The objective of this project is to create a casino on the Ethereum blockchain, where people can deposit their resources, buy chips, and play the available games.